 How To Paint A Christmas Wreath On A Burlap Canvas

-Hey everyone.
-We are going to do something a little different today and paint a Christmas wreath on burlap.
-I got this burlap canvas on clearance a few years ago, but you can get them at craft stores like Hobby Lobby and Amazon.
-But if you can’t find a burlap canvas, the Christmas wreath would be cute painted on just about anything.
+In this tutorial, I will teach you how to paint a Christmas wreath.
+I painted this adorable wreath on a burlap canvas that you can find at pretty much any craft store, like Hobby Lobby, or even on Amazon.
+But if you can’t find a burlap canvas, this Christmas wreath would be cute painted on just about anything.

 * This post may contain affiliate links.
 If you purchase, I could make a small commission at no charge to you.
 Please read my Disclaimer and Privacy Policy HERE.

-In this lesson, apply modeling paste onto the burlaps canvas first to fill some of the crevises.
-Then we will paint over it.
-But, I have painted burlap many times without this step.
+In this lesson, I apply modeling paste onto the burlaps canvas first to fill some of the crevises.
+Then I paint over it, but I have painted burlap many times without this step.
 If you choose not to use modeling paste, I suggest adding a little water to your acrylic paints so that they soak into the fibers more.
 I just like how that looks better when painting directly on burlap.

 Materials Mentioned